 A Storm of Swords

 Ramsay keeps Theon at the Dreadfort, where he reportedly flays him.
 He sends a small piece of his skin to King Robb Stark as a gift, to show vengeance is being exacted for Bran and Rickon Stark's "murders."
 Ramsay's father, Lord Roose Bolton, murders Robb at the Red Wedding.
 Afterward, House Bolton is rewarded for their service to the Lannisters, with Roose named Warden of the North and Ramsay betrothed to a girl posing as Arya Stark (Jeyne Poole); this would give Ramsay a claim to become Lord of Winterfell.
-They also receive a decree of legitimization from King Tommen Baratheon, making Ramsay an official Bolton, Ramsay Bolton, instead of a bastard Snow.
+They also receive a decree of legitimization from King Tommen I Baratheon, making him Ramsay Bolton instead of a bastard Snow.